Peacebuilding Commission: The Peacebuilding Support Office (PBSO)

-The Peacebuilding Commission takes its first steps
+Initial operations

 In its first year of operations, the Commission focused its attention on Burundi and Sierra Leone.

 In Burundi, the PBC and the Government of Burundi agreed on four critical peacebuilding areas to form the basis of a strategic framework: promoting good governance, strengthening the rule of law, reform of the security sector, and ensuring community recovery with a special focus on youth.

 In Sierra Leone, the PBC and national partners identified reform of the justice and security sectors, youth employment and empowerment, and capacity-building in governance institutions as key priorities.
 Effective partnerships between national and international actors helped ensure that recent elections in Sierra Leone were conducted in a peaceful, orderly and genuinely contested manner.

 The 2010 elections in Burundi were more problematic.
 Allegations of fraud in an earlier local poll marred the June 2010 presidential election, in which incumbent Pierre Nkurunziza was the only candidate after the country's opposition parties pulled out of the campaign.

 According to the constituting resolutions of the PBC, the further inclusion of a situation in the PBC agenda, which is also part of the Security Council's agenda, would need formal action by the members of the council.
 In this regard, the council has adopted the practice of issuing a letter to the president of the PBSO to request the consideration of other countries as part of the PBC agenda.
 Once a country's situation has been put under the consideration of the PBC, it should remain as part of the agenda for several years, or until the peacebuilding phase is considered to be completed.
 Currently, the agenda of the PBC includes the situation in Burundi, Sierra Leone, Guinea, Guinea-Bissau, Liberia and the Central African Republic.

 The six cases in the agenda of the PBC and the overall progress achieved since the establishment of the Commission reveal the complexity in relying on peacebuilding efforts, as well as the coexistence of several factors within this process, including the ability of the PBC and its different Configurations to engage with the host government, as well as civil society and important stakeholders on the ground, in the conduction and implementation of coordinated actions.
 Besides, there are several factors largely dependent on the Security Council's substantive engagement in each situation, including the need for regular interactions with the PBC and its Configurations.